jotasprout/jotasprout.github.io-OLD/_posts/2017-08-25-E-is-for-Email.markdown

 ## Opening Ports So eMail Can Get Through

-First, I'll open several ports for things (most of which) I've heard of:
+First, I'll open the several standard email ports (most of which) I've heard of:

 * 25 for SMTP
 * 465 for Secure SMTP